jvalen01/2DGames/Arkanoid/README.md

         - height: height of the paddle.
     - Methods:
         - ondraw: draws the paddle on the canvas.
-        - unmove: updates the paddle's position based on keyboard input.
+        - onmove: updates the paddle's position based on keyboard input.

 - Brick class:
     - Attributes: